openmc-dev/openmc/docs/source/methods/physics.rst

 On each |sab| table, there is a correlated angle-energy secondary distribution for neutron thermal inelastic scattering.
-While the documentation for the ACE format implies that there are a series of equiprobably outgoing energies, the outgoing energies may have non-uniform probability distribution.
+While the documentation for the ACE format implies that there are a series of equiprobable outgoing energies, the outgoing energies may have non-uniform probability distribution.
 In particular, if the thermal data were processed with :math:`iwt = 0` in NJOY, then the first and last outgoing energies have a relative probability of 1, the second and second to last energies have a relative probability of 4, and all other energies have a relative probability of 10.
 The procedure to determine the outgoing energy and angle is as such.
-First, the inteprolation factor is determined from equation :eq:`sab-interpolation-factor`.
+First, the interpolation factor is determined from equation :eq:`sab-interpolation-factor`.
 Then, an outgoing energy bin is sampled either from a uniform distribution or from a skewed distribution as discussed.
 The outgoing energy is then interpolated between values corresponding